 GLOBAL SUPPLIER CODE OF CONDUCT

 The Global Supplier Code of Conduct outlines our commitment to good business practices and sustainable procurement.
-It is comprised of the following six key principles: integrity and ethics, human rights and labor conditions, occupational health and safety, environment, quality, and governance and management systems.
+The Global Supplier Code of Conduct comprises the following six key principles: integrity and ethics, human rights and labor conditions, occupational health and safety, environment, quality, and governance and management systems.

 DATA PRIVACY AND CYBERSECURITY

-In March 2018 we established our Information Security Office and appointed a Chief Information Security Officer who partners with executive leadership to deploy trusted solutions that strengthen and streamline our approach to data privacy and cybersecurity.
+In 2018 Fresenius Medical Care North America established our Information Security Office and appointed a chief information security officer (CISO) who partners with executive leadership to deploy trusted solutions that strengthen and streamline our approach to data privacy and cybersecurity.
 In 2021, Fresenius Medical Care expanded its commitment to improving cybersecurity resilience and hired their first global CISO.
 The global CISO will drive an Information Security and IT Privacy Assurance program that integrates against our global corporate needs.

-Education is key to our approach, and providing clinic tours for state legislators, members of Congress, and other government leaders is just one of the ways we work to educate.
-Clinic tours allow these leaders to see firsthand the importance of end stage renal disease treatment for our patients.
+Education is key to our approach, and providing center tours for state legislators, members of Congress, and other government leaders is just one of the ways we work to educate.
+Center tours allow these leaders to see firsthand the importance of end stage renal disease treatment for our patients.

-We’ve adapted to the current environment and have moved these tours to a virtual format, providing five to six per week at both the state and federal level.
-We started these tours nearly five years ago and continue to receive positive feedback from government leaders who enjoy and benefit from being able to see how a dialysis clinic operates, and learn about our focus on quality care, healthcare overall, and patients.
+We’ve adapted to the current environment and have moved these tours to a virtual format for both state- and federal-level members.
+We started these tours nearly six years ago and continue to receive positive feedback from government leaders who enjoy and benefit from being able to see how a dialysis center operates, and learn about our focus on quality care, healthcare overall, and patients.

-All corporate responsibility data is from Fresenius Medical Care North America for 2021 unless otherwise noted.
+All sustainability data is from Fresenius Medical Care North America for 2021 unless otherwise noted.